Small bowel resection - discharge

 - Keep your wound dry at all other times.

-- Your doctor will tell you when to start cleaning your wound daily with soap and water.
-Look for changes to the wound as you clean it.
+- Follow instructions for cleaning your wound daily with soap and water.
+Look carefully for any changes to the wound as you do this.

-If you have an ileostomy, follow your doctor’s care instructions.
+If you have an ileostomy, follow care instructions from your provider.

 Some foods may cause gas, loose stools, or constipation as you recover.
 Avoid foods that cause problems.